DC STATE ASSESSMENT (CAPE) DASHBOARD

 Explore the latest DC school performance data in math and English language arts for grades 3-10.

-Welcome to the 2024 EmpowerK12 DC CAPE/PARCC/MSAA state assessment results dashboard with updated formatting that allows users to see results for multiple years.
-In 2024, DC changed the name of the state assessment from PARCC to CAPE.
+Welcome to the 2025 EmpowerK12 DC state assessment results dashboard with updated formatting that allows users to see results for multiple years.
 Our default student group view is set to "economically disadvantaged students" as the performance and improvement of those students is central to our mission.
-We also default the CAPE/PARCC metric to percent of students achieving at levels 3 and above (CAPE/PARCC 3+), representing students who approach, meet, or exceed expectations, a metric displayed in the DC School Report Card.
-This is different from OSSE’s focus on CAPE/PARCC 4+ in their reporting.
-See detailed explanation for why we focus on 3+ further below.
+We also default the CAPE proficiency metric to percent of students achieving at levels 3 and above (CAPE/PARCC 3+), representing students who are on track for general career readiness, a metric displayed in the DC School Report Card.

 To use this dashboard, begin by making selections from the filters at the top for the student group and proficiency metric you want to explore.
 Additional details about dashboard elements below.